jamestut/ServiceDisabler/README.md

 # ServiceDisabler

 This simple Windows service will periodically monitor and stop other services in local system.
 List of services can be configured, and so does the interval.

-This service will not disable or change the startup type of the specified services.
+Update: Now support configuring services to disable.
+See **Configuration** part for more details.

-This service requires .NET framework 4.0.
+This service requires .NET framework 4.6.1.

 ## Installation